ingridholter/Elevator2021/elevatorDriver/README.md

 This is the package for the behaviour of one elevator.
 It contains code for handling orders given by the syncElevators module and executes them.

 ElevState is the type for the elvator.
-It conatins the floor, direction, behaviour (door open, idle, stop, moving) and requests for one elevator.
+It contains the floor, direction, behaviour (door open, idle, stop, moving) and requests for one elevator.
 ````
 type ElevState struct {
 	Floor     int